Parmenides: Date of birth

-The inaccuracy of the dating from Apollodorus is well known, who chooses the date of a historical event to make it coincide with the maturity —the floruit— of a philosopher, a maturity that they invariably reached at forty years of age.
-He also tries to always match the maturity of a philosopher with the birth of his alleged disciple.
+The inaccuracy of the dating from Apollodorus is well known, who chooses the date of a historical event to make it coincide with the maturity (the floruit) of a philosopher, a maturity that he invariably reached at forty years of age.
+He tries to always match the maturity of a philosopher with the birth of his alleged disciple.
 In this case Apollodorus, according to Burnet, based his date of the foundation of Elea (540 BC) to chronologically locate the maturity of Xenophanes and thus the birth of his supposed disciple, Parmenides.
 Knowing this, Burnet and later classicists like Cornford, Raven, Guthrie, and Schofield preferred to base the calculations on the Platonic dialogue.
 According to the latter, the fact that Plato adds so much detail regarding ages in his text is a sign that he writes with chronological precision.
 Plato says that Socrates was very young, and this is interpreted to mean that he was less than twenty years old.
-We know the year of Socrates' death, 399 BC., And his age: he was about seventy years old.
-That is why we also know the date of his birth: 469 BC The Panathenaic games were held every four years, and of those held during Socrates' youth (454, 450, 446), the most likely is that of 450 BC, when Socrates was 19 years old.
-And, if at this meeting Parmenides was about 65 years old, his birth occurred around 515 BC.
+We know the year of Socrates's death (399 BC) and his age—he was about seventy years old—making the date of his birth 469 BC.
+The Panathenaic games were held every four years, and of those held during Socrates's youth (454, 450, 446), the most likely is that of 450 BC, when Socrates was nineteen years old.
+Thus, if at this meeting Parmenides was about sixty-five years old, his birth occurred around 515 BC.